VerifyTests/Verify/docs/mdsource/inner-verifier.source.md

 # InnerVerifier

-InnerVerifier provides low level access to the verification engine.
+`InnerVerifier` provides low level access to the verification engine.
 It is exposed publicly for allowing test frameworks to consume Verify, in a similar way to the bundled extensions for MsTest, nUnit and xUnit.
 It is not intended for top level consumption of people writing tests.

+## Scoping

+`InnerVerifier` is short-lived.
+An instance of `InnerVerifier` should be constructed and disposed per test method run.

 ## Required information

-InnerVerifier requires the following information to run a snapshot test.
+`InnerVerifier` requires the following information to run a snapshot test.

 ### Method and type